CenterLineDet: CenterLine Graph Detection for Road Lanes with Vehicle-mounted Sensors by Transformer for HD Map Generation: Experimental Results and Discussions

 \subsection{Comparative Results}

-In this section, we evaluate CenterLineDet under different settings and baseline models to justify the superiority of our proposed approach.
-For a fair and comprehensive comparison, we evaluate all approaches in both single-frame and multi-frame detection tasks.
+In this section, we evaluate CenterLineDet under different settings and compare our CenterLineDet with baseline models.
+To ensure fair and comprehensive comparisons, we evaluate all approaches in both single-frame and multi-frame detection tasks.
 Single-frame and multi-frame evaluation results are shown in Tab. \ref{tab_comp_multi}.
-Example results are visualized in Fig. \ref{vis}.
+Sample qualitative results are visualized in Fig. \ref{vis}.
+Since CenterLineDet does not aim for the single-frame task, we only report the pixel-level results of single frames.